-Popular with Singaporeans and expats alike, Cuba Libre is a cozy Singaporean nightclub playing Cuban hits and especially fun Latin covers of pop songs.
-The dance floor gets hot as early as 10pm, for one of Singapore's best night parties.
+Popular with Singaporeans and expats, Cuba Libre is a cozy Singapore nightclub that plays Cuban hits and mostly fun Latin covers of pop songs.
+The dance floor gets hot as early as 10pm, for one of the best late-night parties in Singapore.

 Cherry Discotheque (133 Cecil St, Singapore)

-This intimate, underground and retro club has quickly become one of Singapore's most beloved nightclubs .
-With retro decor and a fun-loving vibe, this nightclub attracts a young, casual student crowd thanks to its cheap booze offerings.
-The music ranges from songs from the 90s and 2000s to disco music.
+This intimate, underground, retro club has quickly become one of Singapore's most beloved nightclubs .
+With retro decor and a fun-loving atmosphere, this nightclub attracts a young, casual student crowd thanks to its cheap alcohol offerings.
+The music ranges from 90s and 2000s songs to disco music.